Band on the Run: Recording

-In October, two weeks after the band's return to London, work began at George Martin's AIR Studios on transferring many of the eight-track recordings to sixteen-track.
-"Jet", named after one of the McCartneys' Labrador puppies, was recorded in its entirety at AIR.Madinger and Easter, p.
-188. McCartney, Laine and Linda carried out further overdubs on the Lagos recordings during this period; all the orchestral arrangements for the album were taped at AIR in a single day, conducted by Tony Visconti.
-Visconti was given three days to write the arrangements, including the 60-piece orchestra for the title track.
-Visconti said that the arrangements were collaborations with McCartney, and was surprised he was not correctly credited for his work until the 25th anniversary reissue.
-Another contributor was saxophonist Howie Casey, who overdubbed solos on "Bluebird", "Mrs. Vandebilt" and "Jet", and would go on to become Wings' regular horn player.
-Final mixing on the album was completed over three days at London's Kingsway Studios in early November.
+In October, two weeks after the band's return to London, work began at George Martin's AIR Studios to transfer many of the eight-track recordings made in Nigeria to sixteen-track.
+"Jet", named after one of the McCartney children's ponies, was recorded in its entirety at AIR.
+The McCartneys and Laine carried out further overdubs on the Lagos recordings during this period; all of the orchestral arrangements for the album were taped at AIR in a single day, conducted by Tony Visconti.
+Visconti was given three days to write the arrangements, including for the 60-piece orchestra on the title track.
+He said the arrangements were collaborations with McCartney, and was surprised he was not correctly credited for his work until the 25th anniversary reissue of the album.
+Another contributor was saxophonist Howie Casey, who overdubbed solos on "Bluebird", "Mrs. Vandebilt", and "Jet", and would go on to become Wings' regular horn player.
+On 8 October, Remi Kabaka, a musician coming from Nigeria, although born in Ghana, added a set of percussion on "Bluebird".